Table of Contents

-Space Hog, a British rock band from 1994, became famous in the late 90s with their album “Resident Alien”.
+Space Hog became famous in the late 90s with their album “Resident Alien”.
 It had the hit singles “In the Meantime” and “Space Hog”.

 The band’s name, Spacehog, perfectly encapsulates their style: a blend of expansive, otherworldly soundscapes with a raw, gritty edge.

-Just as animals have their habitats and behaviors, Spacehog carved out a niche for themselves, standing out in a time when grunge and pop dominated the airwaves.
+Just as animals have their habitats and behaviors, Spacehog made a name for themselves, standing out in a time when grunge and pop dominated the airwaves.

 In the vibrant era of the 1980s, when hair was big and rock was even bigger, RATT slithered its way to the forefront of the glam metal scene.
 With a name that evokes images of a gritty, relentless creature, RATT perfectly embodied the raw energy and tenacity of their music.